hellobyehellobyehellobae-oss/ABSA-Smartphone-Reviews/cloud_pipeline/llm_output_validation/README.md

 aspects (a list)

 each aspect with:

-sentiment

-summary
+sentiment and summary

 If a review does not match the schema:

-that review is marked as invalid

-its entry is removed from the batch output

-it is added to the list of rows to retry
+that review is marked as invalid - its entry is removed from the batch output - it is added to the list of rows to retry

-✔ This ensures the pipeline never accepts malformed JSON.
+This ensures the pipeline never accepts malformed JSON.

 ### 2. Missing-Row Detection